tudorpintea999/octane/README.md

 Octane provides an API that lets users pay for transactions with SPL token transfers instead of native SOL.

-It leverages unique properties of Solana:
+It leverages the unique properties of Solana:

 1) Transaction can have multiple signers, one of whom is the transaction fee payer.
 There is no single "msg.sender".

 2) Transaction can have multiple instructions interacting with different programs that are executed atomically.
-If one instruction fail, whole transactions fails.
+If one instruction fails, whole transactions fails.

 3) Each instruction refers to accounts it touches as writable or readable.
 It allows to validate transactions before signing.